-On September 24th, AIDA Cruises and the Port of Oslo (Norway) marked a significant milestone with the inauguration of a new shore power facility, enabling cruise ships to connect to shore-based electrical power during port calls.
+On September 24th, AIDA Cruises and Port Oslo (Norway) marked a significant milestone with the inauguration of a new shore power facility, enabling ships to connect to shore-based electrical power during port calls.

 The event featured AIDAluna as the visiting vessel for the launch, where Anita Leirvik North, Vice Mayor for Culture and Business Development, and Einar Marthinussen, Commercial Director of the Port of Oslo, formally welcomed AIDAluna’s captain, Marc-Dominique Tidow.
 The official start of regular shore power operations was symbolized by the traditional ribbon-cutting ceremony.